By: James Asquith, CEO and founder of Holiday Swap.

 The world has essentially been split up by the three major alliances; OneWorld, Star Alliance and SkyTeam.
 On any individual alliance, you can likely fly from and to almost any airport on the same group of partner airlines.
 Now, airline alliances can be, and are in part, very useful for passengers.
-The sharing of frequent flyer benefits and status across airlines, in addition to being able to claim rewards flights is a huge benefit.
+The sharing of frequent flyer benefits and status across airlines, in addition to being able to claim rewards flights, is a huge benefit.
 Airline alliances were first pitched as offering passengers more choices and being able to justify (and for airlines, to fill up) flights between “secondary cities”.

 So, apart from the frequent flyer benefits, and air mile redemptions (which are great, don’t get me wrong), what do airline alliances offer passengers?
 In short, not a lot.
 If anything, there is actually a lot of negatives, that many passengers won’t even notice.
 What happens if I book a ticket on British Airways with a connection and I don’t like American Airlines for example?
 Well, tough luck.
 Codeshare flights are here to stay and with them come schedules that largely suit the airline, rather than the passengers.
 The airlines in the U.S. and EU have alliance antitrust (anti-competition) immunity.
 Ever noticed that tickets on different flights operated by different airlines (in the same alliance) are being sold for exactly the same price?
 Well, that’s the price we pay for the benefits.
 Some may call that a type of price collusion because what started out as a marketing tie-up between airlines has essentially evolved into mergers (without the actual merger taking place) and the airlines are well protected.

 Quite honestly, independent airlines, even those as big as the likes of Emirates, simply cannot compete with the alliance monsters.
 Those airlines that chose to pursue strategic partnerships instead of alliances (such as the JetBlue and Virgin Atlantic Partnership) have previously found out how difficult it is to compete on international routes.
 Now, what happens when airlines in an alliance pitch themselves as “the same”?
 Are American Airlines and Japan Airlines the same quality?
 Certainly not in my opinion.
-Iberia offers a lackluster product versus British Airways, yet without specifically checking your flight number, you may find that when you rock up to the airport for that flight you booked on British Airways may, in fact, be an Iberia flight.
+Iberia offers a lacklustre product versus British Airways, yet without specifically checking your flight number, you may find that when you rock up to the airport for that flight you booked on British Airways may, in fact, be an Iberia flight.
 If that flight is anything longer than about 3 minutes, I can only wish you luck.

 Richard Branson once famously said in response to being asked how to become a millionaire: start with a billion dollars and launch an airline.
 Many airlines have come and gone.
 This is largely down to a very competitive landscape in aviation, but more importantly, through the control, and tie-ups of incumbent airlines.
-Ironically, the world famous, and now long-time bankrupt Pam Am, was responsible for crushing much of the competition from TWA to Laker Airways.
+Ironically, the world-famous, and now long-time bankrupt Pam Am, was responsible for crushing much of the competition from TWA to Laker Airways.
 Laker in many ways paved the way for low-cost fares and the birth of airlines such as Southwest, EasyJet and Ryanair.
 Nonetheless, airlines not in an alliance will feel the competitive nature of the market sooner rather than later.
-Just be aware of the dark side of the airline alliances, and what are pitched as better customer options, connections and loyalty programs, often comes with a price, in the way of past and future competition.
+Just be aware of the dark side of the airline alliances, and what is pitched as better customer options, connections and loyalty programs, often comes with a price, in the way of past and future competition.

 Follow more of James’ travels and adventures on @jamesasquithtravel on Instagram.